Did A Santa Ana Employer Misclassify You As An Independent Contractor?

 Santa Ana workers should contact an employment law attorney to determine whether they were incorrectly called an independent contractor

 Whether one was incorrectly called an independent contractor is always going to depend on the facts of a given case.
 Consulting with a Santa Ana employment law attorney can help one to determine whether they were misclassified by their company.
 A lawyer will review any contracts between the worker and the company, as well as any other documentation, and give an honest opinion as to whether the worker has a claim against the employer.
 If you believe that you have been misclassified then contact counsel as soon as possible.

 Contact our office to schedule an initial consultation.
-We service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+We service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.